A school and college guide to writing UCAS university application references for students

 All references should aim to end by recommending the student for higher education, or if this is really not possible, then wishing the student best of luck with their application.

 Our top reference recommendation is to encourage the student to provide as much information as possible.
 We encourage tutors to have a meeting with the student to understand their chosen degree choice, where they are applying and the entry requirements, and to find out what they have done in preparation for their application and their extra activities.
 This opens the conversation for discussion about applying to appropriate universities based on predicted grades, but also gives the tutor accurate information from the student which supports their application.
 By law, students can ask to see a copy of their reference, so getting the student to help write their reference also supports their UCAS journey.

 We recommend you set a deadline for references amongst your sixth form staff to give the UCAS team time to check each reference and to potentially compile several paragraphs together.

 Our final tip is to write a reference for every student even if they tell you they are 100%, definitely NOT going to university.
-This not only saves mad dash reference writing on 15th January for anyone who changes their mind, but means the reference can be used for job or apprenticeship applications instead.
+This not only saves mad dash reference writing in January for anyone who changes their mind, but means the reference can be used for job or apprenticeship applications instead.
 We also encourage references are not written into UCAS but are saved somewhere locally – these can then be used in future years when an ex-student contacts you asking for a reference (especially useful if their tutor at the time has moved on).